e14-io/docs/graph-api/basic.md

 #### Load the Graph API Explorer

 The easiest way to understand the Graph API is to use it with the Graph API Explorer, a low-level tool you can use to query, add and remove data.
 It's a very handy resource to have at your fingertips while you integrate with Facebook.
-So your next step is to go to the (Graph API Explorer)[https://developers.facebook.com/tools/explorer].
+So your next step is to go to the [Graph API Explorer](https://developers.facebook.com/tools/explorer).